xtaci/safebox/README.md

 The main goal of safebox is to make key backup easier with single main key to derive the reset.
 You only need to backup **ONE** file about **256KB** to your removable disk, such as floppy disk/thumb drive/mo disk(magneto optical)/dvd-ram, etc...

+# Features

+1. **Unlimited keys** can be derived with a single main key, but we still suggest one master key for 16384 derived keys.
+2. **Multi-source entropy**, entropy comes from key strokes, system entropy(/dev/urandom), startup time, process pid, etc...
+3. P**lugable exporters** to adapt to different scenario, such as, blockchain, secure shell.

 # Safebox Can Derive Keys For:

 1. SSH